sancheti54/Mandi/README.md

 # Mandi
-this is one stop webpage which helps you see all the rates of the oil factories in india
+this is one stop webpage which helps you see all the daily rates of the oil factories of different grains in india